umarhassan-mitodl/14.475-spring-2005/content/pages/readings.md

 *Required Readings*

-Chay, Kenneth, and Michael Greenstone. "{{% resource_link "8a6b8967-0b61-437a-a8f4-8029b4a9e574" "The Impact of Air Pollution on Infant Mortality: Evidence from Geographic Variation in Pollution Shocks Induced by a Recession" %}}." *Quarterly Journal of Economics* 118, no. 3 (2003).
+Chay, Kenneth, and Michael Greenstone. "[The Impact of Air Pollution on Infant Mortality: Evidence from Geographic Variation in Pollution Shocks Induced by a Recession](http://econ-www.mit.edu/faculty/index.htm?prof_id=mgreenst&type=paper)." *Quarterly Journal of Economics* 118, no. 3 (2003).

 ———.
 "Air Quality, Infant Mortality, and the Clean Air Act of 1970."
 NBER Working Paper #10053, 2003.

 Zeger, S. L., F. Dominici, and J. Samet.
 "Harvesting-Resistant Estimates of Air Pollution Effects on Mortality." *Epidemiology* 10, no. 2 (March 1999): 171-5.

-Chay, Kenneth, Carlos Dobkin, and Michael Greenstone. "{{% resource_link "8a6b8967-0b61-437a-a8f4-8029b4a9e574" "The Clean Air Act of 1970 and Adult Mortality" %}}." *Journal of Risk and Uncertainty* 27, no. 3 (2003): 279-300.
+Chay, Kenneth, Carlos Dobkin, and Michael Greenstone. "[The Clean Air Act of 1970 and Adult Mortality](http://econ-www.mit.edu/faculty/index.htm?prof_id=mgreenst&type=paper)." *Journal of Risk and Uncertainty* 27, no. 3 (2003): 279-300.
 (With Kenneth Chay and Carlos Dobkin).

 Pope, C. A., R. T. Burnett, M. J. Thun, E. E. Calle, D. Krewski, K. Ito, and G. D. Thurston.
 "Lung cancer, cardiopulmonary mortality, and long-term exposure to fine particulate air pollution." *Journal of the American Medical Association* 287, no. 9 (2002): 1132-41.